-Four reasons:
+Five reasons:

 - 1. Past performance is not necessarily predictive of future results. - 2.
 Past averages can hide significant anomalies that may up-end a retiree's lifestyle. - 3.
 President Trump's tariffs are the highest the U.S. has had since 1908.
-That was before we even had income taxes in the U.S. They are higher than the Smoot Hawley tariffs of 1930, which many point to as ushering in the Great Depression. - 4.
+That was before we even had income taxes in the U.S. They are higher than the Smoot Hawley tariffs of 1930, which many point to as ushering us into the Great Depression. - 4.
+President Trump is drawing into question the independence of the Central Bank.
+Whether successful or not, if he attempts to fire Fed Chair Powell before his term is complete, we expect a limit down reaction in the stock market. - 5.
 But the biggest reason is our math based, objective signals told us to.